 Her essays are anthologized nationally and internationally, including most recently, Video Games and Spatiality in American Studies (Berlin: De Gruyter, March 2022), Urteilen und Werten: Interdisziplinäre Perspektiven auf Narrative Axiologien (Bielefeld: transcript Verlag, 2022), Visual Culture Approaches to the Selfie (Routledge, 2021), Gwangju Biennale 2020 Anthology: Stronger Than Bone (Gwangju / Archive Books, 2021), The Cambridge Companion to Nineteen Eighty-Four (Cambridge U. Press, 2020), How to Play Video Games NYU Press, 2019); and Through the Black Mirror: Deconstructing the Side Effects of the Digital Age (Palgrave, 2019).
 Murray is a member of the critical/historical game studies journal ROMchip’s editorial group.

 Murray’s book, On Video Games: The Visual Politics of Race, Gender and Space (I.B.
-Tauris, forthcoming 2017), considers video games from a visual culture perspective, and how they both mirror and are constitutive of larger societal fears, dreams, hopes and even complex struggles for recognition.
+Tauris, 2018, paperback Bloomsbury 2021), considers video games from a visual culture perspective, and how they both mirror and are constitutive of larger societal fears, dreams, hopes and even complex struggles for recognition.
 Murray is currently co-editing an anthology with media and games scholar TreaAndrea Russworm on antiracist futures in games and play.
 She is also writing a book on the highly raced and gendered technological imaginary within American technothriller films from the 1970s to the present.